Manish210103/Github-Interactive-API-App/README.md

 ### What was surprising about the assignment?
         Making a complete end to end application using Angular was itself surprising since it was new to me.
 ### What was hard about the assignment?
-        Understanding the logical errors that i went through in my codebase and rectifying it
+        Understanding the logical errors that I went through in my codebase and rectifying it
 ## Sample Screenshots
 ![image](https://github.com/Manish210103/Github-Interactive-API-App/assets/102723626/387ae472-dbf1-47b0-97ca-344abcd6a021)